bulletmark/pkglog/README.md

                         max minutes gap between grouped updates, default=2 -P PATH, --path PATH  alternate log path[s] (separate multiple using ":", must be time sequenced)

+Note you can set default starting arguments in ~/.config/pkglog-flags.conf.
 ```

+### DEFAULT ARGUMENTS

+You can add default arguments to a personal configuration file
+`~/.config/pkglog-flags.conf`.
+If that file exists then each line of
+arguments in the file will be concatenated and automatically prepended to your
+`pkglog` command line arguments.

+This allow you to set default preferred starting arguments to `pkglog`.
+Type `pkglog -h` to see the arguments supported.
+E.g. `echo "--days 7" >~/.config/pkglog.conf`
+to make `pkglog` only display the last 7 days of
+updates by default.

 ### INSTALLATION